deluan/zsh-in-docker/README.md

   main user, it should be fine, as the script will install them automatically.
 If you are using a non-root user, make sure to install the `sudo` package _OR_ to install `git` and `curl` packages _before_ calling this script
-- By default this script install the `powerlevel10k` theme, as it is one of the fastest and most customizable themes available for zsh.
+- By default this script will install the `powerlevel10k` theme, as it is one of the fastest and most customizable themes available for zsh.
 If you want the default Oh My Zsh theme, use the option `-t robbyrussell`

 ## Liked it?

-If you like this script, feel free to thank me with a coffee (or beer :wink:):
+If you like this script, feel free to thank me with a coffee (or a beer :wink:):

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K21VMDV)